susuhahnml/asp-game-strategies/docs/shankar_todos.md

 1.  **TODO** optimize mini-max algorithm with fewer tree visits where possible

-2.  add further symmetries to reduce search space; extra overhead to search for level-symmetries
+2.  **TODO** add further symmetries to reduce search space;
+    extra overhead to search for level-symmetries -\> can add symmetry searches directly into asp

 3.  add parallelization to all scripts, linear time reduction